 - Sulfur Dioxide

-In the 1980s, the region exceeded the carbon monoxide standard, and federal regulations required that a plan be developed to bring the region into compliance.
+In the 1980s, the region violated the carbon monoxide standard, and federal regulations required that a plan be developed to bring the region into compliance.
 PPACG developed this plan in 1999 and updated it in 2009 to show continued attainment through 2020.

 PPACG works with local communities and stakeholders to address water-quality concerns throughout the region, and is responsible for reviewing applications for new and modified wastewater-treatment facilities.
 Staff also works with various local and statewide groups to update water-quality policies and standards.